-There have been no changes to the components that were in scope for component audits between the prior year and current year.
-The component scoping for the Group is substantially unchanged from that in the prior year.
+There have been no changes to the components that were in scope for full-scope audits procedures between the prior year and current year.
+The Group scoping for components subject to specified procedures only is substantially unchanged from that in the prior year.